Amasa Stone: Marriage and children

 The Stone's first child, Adelbert Barnes Stone, was born on July 28, 1844.
 He attended Yale University, where he studied for a degree in geology.
 Adelbert drowned in the Connecticut River on June 27, 1865, after suffering a cramp while swimming.

 The couple's second child, Clara Louise, was born on December 29, 1849.
 She wed John Hay on February 4, 1874, at which time Amasa gifted the couple $10,000 in securities.
 Stone convinced the couple to move to Cleveland in the spring of 1875, just as Amasa's health declined.
 He gave Hay employment caring for investments "so safe that they require no care".
 Stone also constructed a Victorian-style mansion at 1235 Euclid Avenue, next door to his own home, and gave it to the Hays for their own home.
 The mansion was completed in June 1875.
 Stone had a "profound" influence on Hay's life, giving him the life of ease necessary to complete a biography of Lincoln as well as putting him on a course in business that made Hay a very rich man.
 Hay later used his experiences running Stone's railroad interests during the strikes of 1877 as the basis for his 1883 novel The Bread-Winners.
 The character of the vice president of the steel mill is based on Amasa Stone.

 The couple's third child, Flora Amelia, was born on April 6, 1852.
-She married shipping and iron mining magnate Samuel Mather on October 19, 1881.
+She married shipping and iron mining magnate Samuel Livingston Mather II on October 19, 1881.
 Flora not only was a rich woman because of the many gifts of cash and securities her father gave her during her lifetime, but also because of her husband's extremely large fortune.
 After Amasa Stone's death, Flora received not only a large inheritance from him but also helped administer his many devises.
 Flora became one of the great philanthropists in Ohio history.
 She made major donations to Case Western Reserve University and the Goodrich House social settlement, and supported the Temperance League, Consumer's League, Day Nursery and Kindergarten Association, Children's Aid Society, and Home for Aged Women.